The meaning of animals in dreams according to indigenous traditions

 The snake is often associated with renewal.
 Because it sheds its skin, it symbolizes transformation.
 In dreams, the snake can represent personal transformation.

-The falcon is a swift and precise bird of prey.
+The falcon is a fast and precise bird of prey.
 In dreams, it can symbolize focus and the ability to act at the right moment.
-It reminds us of the importance of remaining attentive to opportunities.
+It reminds us of the importance of staying alert to opportunities.

-The caribou is an animal associated with vast northern territories.
-In dreams, it can represent endurance and the ability to survive long periods of change.
+The caribou is an animal associated with the vast northern territories.
+In dreams, it can represent endurance and the ability to go through long periods of change.

-Animals that appear in dreams can be seen as powerful symbols linked to nature and human qualities.
-Each animal represents a particular strength.
+The animals that appear in dreams can be seen as powerful symbols linked to nature and human qualities.
+Each animal represents a particular force.

 The wolf evokes instinct.